Applying for ex gratia relief from additional foreign acquirer duty

 Changes of circumstance

-If ex gratia relief is approved and the circumstances on which ex gratia relief was granted have changed, you are required to notify the Office of State Revenue in writing within 28 days of the change.
+If ex gratia relief is approved and the circumstances on which ex gratia relief was granted have changed, you are required to notify Queensland Revenue Office in writing within 28 days of the change.

 Failure to notify is a breach of the ex gratia conditions.